mhaugrud/msumcspy/_sources/GUIandEventDrivenProgramming/09_modifying_widgets.rst

 First, we need a picture that we will ultimately use as an icon.
 It must be stored in the .gif format.
 Here is one, ``rocket.gif``.

-Right click and save it on your computer in the same folder as your .py scripts.

 .. image:: Figures/rocket.gif
    :alt: rocket.gif

 |

-Put the following code in the same folder as rocket.gif
+**Right click and save it on your computer in the same folder as your .py scripts. ** Then, put the following code in the same folder as rocket.gif

 .. code-block:: python